 Instructions

 - To make Genoise cake, heat the oven to 355°F (180°C).
-Butter and flour the bottom and the sides of the 8-inch (20 cm) round pan (or springform pan).
+Butter and flour the bottom and the sides of an 8-inch (20 cm) round pan (or springform pan).
 Melt the butter in the microwave and let it cool.

 - To make sugar syrup, pour water with sugar into a small saucepan and bring to a boil.
 Add vanilla extract out of the heat, mix, and reserve at room temperature.